dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 I want to describe this mechanism in more detail in a later blog post.

 As soon as you have function calls there are so many more interesting things you can try to implement: determine the stack trace, throw and catch exceptions, determine a root set for garbage collection, etc.
-I always thought: "Cool, I've implement X so Y should also be within reach, let's try to implement it."
+I always thought: "Cool, I've implement X so Y shouldn't be that hard anymore, let's try to implement it."

 Instead of using an already existing language, I could've also used an intermediate representation or bytecode like WASM or Java Bytecode.
-This would've meant that I could get a lot of benchmarks for my JIT and I could for example easily compare results to other VMs.
+This would've meant that I could get a lot of benchmarks for my JIT and I could easily compare results to other VMs.
 To be honest today this sounds a lot more feasible then it was back then.
 There are so many features you need to implement to run any non-trivial benchmark, I didn't think it was feasible to run any non-trivial program.
 A big obstacle in writing complex benchmarks for Dora is the missing standard library: This could've been solved by using e.g. Classpath or OpenJDK.
 So this might have been easier, but still it was certainly also interesting to "design" a programming language.
 If I think about it, WASM is probably not ideal right now since I also wanted to look into garbage collection.

-### Supported Features
-So what are the features Dora actually supports?

-Dora compiles functions on-demand, functions are not compiled if not executed.
-I want to describe this mechanism in more detail in a later blog post.

 Exceptions can be thrown with `throw`, while `do`, `catch` and `finally` can be used to catch exceptions.
 Doras exception handling is similar to [Swift](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/ErrorHandling.html), all functions that can throw exceptions need to be marked with `throws`: